Ahmo934/ValorantArduinoColorbot/README.md

 ## DISCLAIMER
 - **Compatibility**: This software is designed for Makcu boards only.
+Only to be used with 2 pc Setup.
 - **Responsibility**: This software is intended for educational purposes only.
 I am not responsible for any account bans, penalties, or any other consequences that may result from using this tool.
 Use it at your own risk and be aware of the potential implications.

 ## Setup Instructions